matsuand/docs.docker.jp/engine/reference/run.md

 `STDIN` and `STDOUT` only.

 {% comment %}
+Publishing ports and linking to other containers only works with the default (bridge).
+The linking feature is a legacy feature.
+You should always prefer using Docker network drivers over linking.
 {% endcomment %}
 Publishing ports and linking to other containers only works with the default (bridge).
 The linking feature is a legacy feature.
 You should always prefer using Docker network drivers over linking.

 {% comment %}
+Your container will use the same DNS servers as the host by default, but you can override this with `--dns`.
 {% endcomment %}
 Your container will use the same DNS servers as the host by default, but you can override this with `--dns`.

 {% comment %}
+By default, the MAC address is generated using the IP address allocated to the container.
+You can set the container's MAC address explicitly by providing a MAC address via the `--mac-address` parameter (format:`12:34:56:78:9a:bc`).Be aware that Docker does not check if manually specified MAC addresses are unique.
 {% endcomment %}
 By default, the MAC address is generated using the IP address allocated to the container.
 You can set the container's MAC address explicitly by providing a